 Kuchen, a round coffee cake, is a favorite dessert for the Germans from Russia.
 Recently named the official state dessert by the South Dakota Legislature, it is traditional at Easter Sunday breakfasts.

 1/2 cup cooking oil

 4 to 5 cups flour

 Warm the milk, and put it in a mixer bowl. slowly beat in sugar, yeast, salt, oil and eggs, and then add enough flour to make a soft dough, using your mixer's dough hooks, or by stirring in the flour with a spoon.
 Turn out dough onto floured surface.
 Sprinkle it with flour and work with your hands, turning edges to the center, using more flour as needed, until a neat ball forms.
 Put the dough into a greased bowl and cover, and let it rise until its double in bulk.
 Meanwhile, cook the filling.

 2 tablespoons flour

+Warm sweet cream over low heat (be careful-it scorches easily).
 Mix in eggs, sugar and flour, stirring continually until it thickens.
+Remove filling from heat.

 Add topping, which could be prunes, chopped dates, diced rhubarb, raisins, apples (peeled and sliced thin), peaches or apricots, blueberry or cherry pie filling, cottage cheese or just plain sugar.

 Spread filling over topping.
 Sprinkle with a little brown sugar and cinnamon.
 Bake at 350 degrees until dough is light brown and filling is set in the center, about 10 minutes.

 Source: Sei Unser Gast cookbook and Haupt family recipes.